ai4eu/playground-deployer/README.md

 The Playground deployer assumes a new namespace for each pipeline.

+**Important:** The persistent volume for a shared folder is expected to have accessMode **ReadWriteMany** because all node of a pipeline need to have the same level of access

 ## Processing for a single model

 For a single model, the docker image URL is read from the database and exactly one service.yaml and one deployment.yaml is created.